Peter Marshall (entertainer): Other work

 Marshall hosted a popular mid-day radio show for more than 15 years on the Music of Your Life radio network.
 He and singer Debby Boone are featured as co-hosts in a successful infomercial presented by Time Life, the Music of Your Life Collection.
 Featuring hit songs from the 1950s, 1960s, and 1970s, the infomercial was re-released in 2016 after selling more than a million CDs a few years prior.

 In 1979, Marshall sang "Back Home Again in Indiana" at the Indianapolis 500.
 That same year, he played Dr. Todd Gardner, author of a bestseller, in The Love Boat.

 In 1982, he had a small role in the film adaptation of Annie as radio announcer Bert Healy.

 In 2002, Marshall published a book about his experiences, Backstage With The Original Hollywood Square.
 In 2009, he appeared on television promoting compact disc hits from the Big Band era, and also hosted a two-hour PBS special, The Big Band Years.
 In 2010, Marshall, along with Monty Hall and Wink Martindale, appeared with their wives on a special Game Show Legend version of The Newlywed Game.
 The special was hosted by Bob Eubanks; the Martindales won the game.

 In 2012, Marshall hosted an entertainment-filled memorial service in Branson, Missouri, for singer Andy Williams.
 In 2014, Marshall returned to West Virginia to host four games of The West Virginia Squares as part of Charleston's FestivALL.
-The game, which featured questions about the state's history, included West Virginia notables such as Joyce Dewitt and Landon Murphy.
+The game, which featured questions about the state's history, included other notable West Virginia natives such as Joyce Dewitt and Landau Murphy.
 In 2017, he narrated the Rose Marie documentary film Wait for Your Laugh.

 Marshall retired from the entertainment industry in 2021, following a bout with COVID-19.